Thursday, February 27, 2025

 to escape the unending grind of the sewing machine,

-Surrealism was our attempt at depicting the human debauchery
+Surrealism was our attempt to depict human debauchery

 without protesting in the street.